-There isn’t a specific diet to follow if you have hepatitis C, but eating healthy foods and cutting out junk is often a good place to start.
+There isn’t a specific diet to follow if you have hepatitis C, but eating healthy foods — and cutting out foods that lack a lot of nutritional value — is often a good place to start.

 Everything you eat and drink must be acted upon by the liver.
 Maintaining proper nutrition can improve the health of your liver and may even reduce the impact of hepatitis C.